This page was printed from the South & West Devon Formulary and Referral site at

 Please ensure you are using the current version of this document

-This is a summary of the Northern, Eastern & Western Devon CCG and South Devon and Torbay CCG commissioning policy for Trigger finger release in adults.
-(Live from 31 March 2019)
+This is a summary of the NHS Devon CCG commissioning policy for Trigger finger release in adults.

 Trigger finger often resolves over time and is often a nuisance rather than a serious problem.
 If treatment is necessary steroid injection can be considered.
 Surgery should only be offered in specific cases according to National Institute for Health and Care Excellence (NICE) accredited guidelines by the British Society for Surgery to the Hand, where alternative measures have not been successful and persistent or recurrent triggering, or a locked finger occurs.

 Mild cases which cause no loss of function require no treatment or avoidance of activities which precipitate triggering and may resolve spontaneously.

 b) splinting of the affected finger for 3-12 weeks

 a) the triggering persists or recurs after one of the above measures (particularly steroid injections)

 b) the finger is permanently locked in the palm